multitudes/42-minishell/README.md

    - This command creates a tarball (`archive.tar`) containing all files with a `.txt` extension in the current directory.

 These examples demonstrate how wildcards can be used in combination with various commands for file manipulation and processing in the current working directory.

+## links
+Compilers: Principles, Techniques, and Tools (universally known as “the Dragon Book”) is the canonical reference.